codio/knowledge/source/instructors/admin/integration/lti-app.rst

 Hiding not started assignments in students dashboard
 ****************************************************

 Toggling **Hide Not Started Assignments** to on will suppress the display of assignments that haven’t been started in the student dashboard.
 Students will need to log into their LMS system to start new assignments.
-As they may not always recall how, it can be better to use the **Course LMS URL** instead where they will then see a link to the course they can just click to get into the LMS and be able to start new assignments.
+Students may not realize they need to go back to their LMS system to start a new assignment when they don’t see them in Codio.
+If you don’t hide assignments that haven’t been started you can use the **Course LMS URL** which will provide them with a link back to their LMS system to start the assignment.

 .. figure:: /img/lti/lms_hide.png